 Now when Jesus comes again, where does He go?
 Notice:

 16 For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 17 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.
 (1 Thessalonians 4:16-17)

 So, when Jesus returns, He will have His people come to Him.
-And then, notice where He will end up on the earth:
+And then, notice where He will come on the earth:

 9 Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight.
 10 And while they looked steadfastly toward heaven as He went up, behold, two men stood by them in white apparel, 11 who also said, "Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven."
 12 Then they returned to Jerusalem from the mount called Olivet, which is near Jerusalem, a Sabbath day's journey.
 (Acts 1:9-13)